cypress-io/cypress-documentation/source/guides/guides/continuous-integration.md

 ## Missing binary

-When npm installs `cypress` package, it then executes the `postinstall` hook that downloads the platform-specific Cypress binary.
-If the hook is skipped for any reason, the Cypress binary will be missing, unless it was already cached.
-To better diagnose the error add these commands to your CI file to show where the binary is stored and what versions are already present:
+When npm or yarn install the `cypress` package, a `postinstall` hook is executed that downloads the platform-specific Cypress binary.
+If the hook is skipped for any reason the Cypress binary will be missing (unless it was already cached).

+To better diagnose the error, add {% url "commands to get information about the Cypress cache" command-line#cypress-cache-command %} to your CI setup.
+This will print where the binary is located and what versions are already present.

 ```shell
 npx cypress cache path
 npx cypress cache list
 ```

-If the required binary version is not found in the cache, you can do the following two things:
+If the required binary version is not found in the cache, you can try the following:

-1. You can try cleaning CI cache using project's settings page to force a clean npm install on the next build.
+1. Clean your CI's cache using your CI's settings to force a clean `npm install` on the next build.
-2. You can safely run the binary install yourself by adding the command `npx cypress install` to your CI script.
-If there is a binary already present, it will finish quickly.
+2. Run the binary install yourself by adding the command `npx cypress install` to your CI script.
+If there is a binary already present, it should finish quickly.

-See {% url bahmutov/yarn-cypress-cache https://github.com/bahmutov/yarn-cypress-cache %} for an example that runs `npx cypress install` command to ensure the Cypress binary is always present before the tests begin.
+See {% url bahmutov/yarn-cypress-cache https://github.com/bahmutov/yarn-cypress-cache %} for an example that runs the `npx cypress install` command to ensure the Cypress binary is always present before the tests begin.

 ## In Docker